drduh/macOS-Security-and-Privacy-Guide/README.md

 When macOS connects to new networks, it checks for Internet connectivity and may launch a Captive Portal assistant utility application.

-An attacker could trigger the utility and direct a Mac to a site with malware without user interaction, so it's best to disable this feature and log in to captive portals using your regular Web browser by navigating to a non-secure HTTP page and accepting a redirect to the captive portal login interface (after disabling any custom proxy or DNS settings).
+It is possible to trigger the utility and direct a Mac to malware without user interaction, so it's best to disable this feature and log in to captive portals using your regular Web browser by navigating to a non-secure HTTP page and accepting a redirect to the captive portal login interface (after disabling any custom proxy or DNS settings).

 ```console
 $ sudo defaults write /Library/Preferences/SystemConfiguration/com.apple.captive.control.plist Active -bool false